Why in the world are we here?

 All we can do is wonder why.

-Sick, tired of all the bullshit,
+Sick and tired of the bullshit,

 There seems to be no end to it.